shawn-thorn/shawnthornbooks.com/content/publication/dtmb/index.md

 #abstract:

 # Summary.
 An optional shortened abstract.
 summary: This anti-bullying story is about a boy who has taunted and teased Mr. Beeze one too many times before the pink bee decides enough is enough.
+Impress the morality of acceptance and principles concerning the distinction between right and wrong, as your child explores the world through the enthusiasm of a chase in this exciting and educational journey.
+From North America to Spain and Italy; from Canada to the Moon.

 #tags:
 #- Source Themes